-Classes will be held on Sundays between 13:00 and 18:00 on the CW Post campus.
+Classes will be held on Sundays between 16:30 and 18:20 in the PC1 lab of Bobst Library.

 Each class will have a lengthy presentation by the instructor.
 For some small part of class time the students will work directly with their computers under the supervision of the instructor.
 However, give the hefty weight of the class material, students are expected to do much of the work on the web site at home.
-The instructor will closely work with students on their sites on a one-to-one basis.
+The instructor will closely work with students on their sites on a one-to-one basis, if required.

-Note that the slides are drafts from the previous edition of the course.
+These slides are drafts from the previous edition of the course.

 Class details: